 Any type of light bulb can be used, but for white glass frosted or white bulbs are preferred.

 Other versions: This white & smoked acrylic rise & fall pendant lamp was also produced without a rise & fall mechanism.
 It exists in several colours and was also made with an acrylic diffuser below.

 This typical kitchen pendant lamp has a rise & fall mechanism made by Rolly.
 It has no date on it, so this lamp is produced in the late 1970s.
-Early Rolly mechanisms (1960s-1976) have a date pressed in the green plastic.
+Early Rolly pull down mechanisms (1960s-1976) have a date pressed in the green plastic.
 Rolly was an Italian company that produced rise & fall mechanisms for many companies.
 Rolly no longer exists.

 Massive was in origin a bronze foundry and they produced mainly candlesticks, crucifixes and chandeliers in Wilrijk near Antwerp, Belgium.
 The company was founded in 1926 by Pieter-Jozef De Jaeck.
 His son Eddy De Jaeck was responsible for the huge expansion of the company in the 1970s.
 But it were his sons, Piet and Jan De Jaeck who made Massive a true multinational.
 Thus, they moved production to Eastern Europe and China.